spences10/scottspence.com/posts/2020/06/22/my-vscode-extensions/index.md

 Another syntax highlighting extension this time for MDX with bracket matching for MDX (JSX in Markdown).

-Search for `silvenon.mdx` in the VSCode extensions tab.
+Search for `silvenon.mdx` in the VS Code extensions tab.

 ## Code Time

 Code Time is a great way for you to visualise time spent on projects with a detailed summaries of projects and time spent on each.

-Search for `softwaredotcom.swdc-vscode` in the VSCode extensions tab.
+Search for `softwaredotcom.swdc-vscode` in the VS Code extensions tab.

 ## WakaTime

 Much the same as Code Time with a premium tier that offers unlimited dashboard history and the ability to export your coding activity.

-Search for `WakaTime.vscode-wakatime` in the VSCode extensions tab.
+Search for `WakaTime.vscode-wakatime` in the VS Code extensions tab.

 ## Color Highlight

 This will display the colour of hex codes in you code. nice to have.

-Search for `naumovs.color-highlight` in the VSCode extensions tab.
+Search for `naumovs.color-highlight` in the VS Code extensions tab.

 ## Night Owl

-A beautiful, accessible, understated theme for VSCode.
+A beautiful, accessible, understated theme for VS Code.

-Search for `sdras.night-owl` in the VSCode extensions tab.
+Search for `sdras.night-owl` in the VS Code extensions tab.

 ## Honarable Mentions